FAQs for open access mirror journals

 Can I change my mind about the access model after the article has been published?Show answer

 There are two types of original journals to the open access mirror journal: subscription and hybrid journals.
-At acceptance, we will contact you to ask whether you want to publish your article in the open access mirror journal or the subscription/hybrid model.
+At submission stage, you’ll have the option to indicate your journal choice.
+Just before acceptance of your paper, you can make your final decision whether to publish in the original journal or the open access mirror journal.
 If the original journal is a hybrid journal, then it is possible to change the access model of the article from subscription to open access before 31st January of the following year.
 If the original journal is a subscription journal, then once the Editor has accepted the article following your confirmation, it is no longer possible to change the access model you have chosen because the subscription journal does not have the open access option.
 You might have submitted your article when the original journal was a hybrid title.
 If that is the case, to ensure that we continue to offer you all the options that were available to you at submission, you can still publish open access in the original journal.